 column.
 In this case

-justify-content will align items in the Block direction.
-Therefore it is easiest to think about the Main and Cross Axis when working in Flexbox.
+justify-content will align items in the block direction.
+Therefore it is easiest to think about the main and cross axis when working in Flexbox like so:

-- The Cross Axis = runs across the Main Axis =
+- The cross axis = runs across the main axis = alignment via

 Main Axis Alignment